hungyennn/Codility-Lessons-Exercises-Solutions/README.md

 # My solutions to  Codility's online lessons tests.

 I will update this repository regularly. <br>
-Most of them are lessons task, and some are exercises tasks (Exercises folder).
+Most of them are lessons task, and some are exercises tasks (in Exercises folder).

 Lesson 1: Iterations
 --------------------